nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 ```

 #### 3.4.5. ```update-tx``` - Updates properties of a transaction
->Currently supports only updating the duration of a transaction
+>Currently, supports only updating the duration of a transaction

 Format: ```update-tx /t [TRANSACTION_ID] /d [NEW_DURATION]```